Registration / Re-registration

 I didn't receive the email to activate my IT account, or the link I received has expired.
 What should I do?

-Click on "Login problem" on thefirst page of the digital learning platformand follow the instructions.
+Click on "Login Problem" on thefirst page of the ENTand follow the instructions.

-I can't log in to my digital account.
+I can't log in to my IT account.
 What should I do?

 Where can I find my UM digital account (ENT)?

-You canaccess your ENT accounton the UM websiteby clicking"Direct Access" in the left-hand column, then selecting the "Platform" tab, and then "ENT."
+You canaccess your ENT account onthe UM website: in the left-hand column, click “Direct Access,” then the “Platform” tab, and select “ENT.”

 MORE INFO

 For any complaints regarding applications or administrative registration.
-Before filing a complaint, you should contact the Registrar’s Office of the School of Pharmacy, as they may be able to provide a quick and simple resolution.
-Only if this is not the case should you submit a “Complaint” through the Service Center, detailing the steps you have already taken.
+Before filing a complaint, you must contact the Registrar’s Office of the School of Pharmacy, in case a simple and quick response can be provided.
+Only if that is not the case should you file a “Complaint” through the service center, detailing the steps you have already taken.
 Once you have submitted your complaint, you will receive an acknowledgment of receipt at the email address you provided in your request.

 According to the 2024 satisfaction survey,